youandmedigital/craft-breadcrumb/README.md

 ## Breadcrumb Overview

-Generate a simple breadcrumb trail from the segments in your website URL.
+Generate a simple breadcrumb based on the segments in your URL.
 It is perfect for websites that have descriptive and meaningful URL's.

 No need to setup a breadcrumb for sections and another for categories or even tags.